- Ball Valve - Cepex

 - Easy breakdown makes cleaning a breeze

 - More professional look than white Schedule 40 PVC

 The golden rule of plumbing is that every job takes three trips to the store.
 While this can be frustrating locally it can be much worse when shopping online.
 Being short a fitting or two can delay a plumbing project for days.
 Here are some quick tips to avoid this.

 - Don't skimp on unions.
 Unions allow for easy breakdown and maintenance as well as remove the need for precise elbow placement.
 Use them as often as possible.

 - When in doubt order extra.
-We happily accept returns for a full refund (less shipping) on all unused fittings within one month of purchase.
+We happily accept returns for a full refund (less shipping) on all unused fittings as part of our 365 day return policy.
 A few extra bucks in return shipping is less frustrating than a project delay.

 Do you already have a few Cepex Ball Valves and need new slip connectors?
 Click Here

 Best Ball Valves By Dylan on 4/9/2020Dylan would recommend this product to a friendI live with a plumber, even he was impressed with the quality of these, i think I’ve made my point.